 How do people get Zika virus?

 Zika virus is primarily transmitted by Aedes aegypti mosquitoes (also known as yellow fever mosquitoes) and by Aedes albopictus mosquitoes (also known as Asian tiger mosquitoes).
 These mosquitoes are not native to California.
 However, since 2011 they have been detected in several California counties.
 An Aedes mosquito can only transmit Zika virus after it bites a person who has this virus in their blood.
 To date there has been no local mosquito-borne transmission of Zika in California.
 Thus far, Zika virus infections have been documented only in people who were infected while traveling outside the United States or through sexual contact with an infected traveler.
-Zika virus is not spread thru casual contact such as touching, or hugging an infected person.
+Zika virus is not spread through casual contact such as touching, or hugging an infected person.

 Zika and Pregnancy- California Department of Public Health recommends special travel precautions for pregnant women.
 Pregnant women in any trimester and women planning to become pregnant should consider postponing travel to areas where Zika virus transmission is ongoing.